smthemex/ComfyUI_TRELLIS/README.md

 ```

-**2.3 if use  glb2fbx need ' pip install bpy ' and install blender**
+**2.3 if use  glb2fbx **
+   Need ' pip install bpy ' and install blender

 # 3. Models Required